PE and Sport Premium

 |Percentage of Pupils Meeting the Requirement|

-All children in Years 4, 5 and 6 attended weekly swimming lessons during the Spring Term at Penrith Leisure Centre these assessment were made at the end of that program.
+All children in Years 4, 5 and 6 attended weekly swimming lessons at Penrith Leisure Centre during the Spring Term.
+The assessments above were made at the end of that program.

 Those children who could not swim 25 metres confidently and competently were offered additional small group lessons during the Easter Holiday.

 Many thanks to Eden Swim School for providing these sessions.